 To date, we have not experienced any material impact to our business, financial position or operations resulting from cyberattacks or other information security incidents; however, because of frequently changing attack techniques, along with the increased volume and sophistication of such attacks, our business, financial position or operations could be adversely impacted in the future.
 Moreover, the prevalent use of mobile devices that access confidential information, widespread use of cloud-based applications with remote data centers, and ability to work remotely all increase the risk of security breaches and incidents.
 These risks may be heightened due to the increasing number of our and our vendors' and contractors' personnel working remotely.
 As cyber threats continue to evolve, we may be required to expend significant additional resources to continue to modify or enhance our protective measures or to investigate and remediate information security vulnerabilities.
 While we have implemented security measures, our computer systems and the external systems and services used by our third-party contract manufacturers, or CMOs, and contract research organizations, or CROs, and their vendors and contractors remain potentially vulnerable to these events and there can be no assurance that we will be successful in preventing cyber-attacks or successfully mitigating their effects.
 Our liability insurance may not be sufficient in type or amount to cover us against claims related to security breaches, cyberattacks and other related breaches.
 In addition, regulators are considering new cybersecurity regulations.
-For example, the SEC has proposed amendments to its disclosure rules regarding cybersecurity risk management, strategy, governance and incident reporting by public companies.
-These proposed regulations may impact the manner in which we operate.
+Complying with changes in SEC disclosure rules regarding cybersecurity risk management, strategy, governance and incident reporting could be time-intensive and costly, resulting in a material adverse effect on our business.